UnforeseenOcean/AutoWebcam/README.md

 4. It keeps crashing with the error from 2

 This may indicate that the webcam is not compatible with the API this program uses.
-I'm working on it.
+Please change the backend configuration.
+(Recent version should try other options automatically)